Instability of rational and polynomial convexity: Introduction and results

-and is not rationally convex.
-Such a torus exists by Theorem~\ref{main}.
-Set
+that is not rationally convex.
+Such a perturbation exists by Theorem~\ref{main}.
+Then

-This is a totally real 2-torus in $\C^3$ that is $C^\alpha$-close to~$\wt T$.
-If it were rationally convex, rational functions of $(z_1,z_2)$ would be dense in the space of continuous functions on~$T_{\mathrm{st}}'$, which is impossible since that torus is not rationally convex. \end{proof}
+is a $C^\alpha$-small totally real perturbation of~$\wt T$.
+If $\wt T_j$ were rationally convex, rational functions of $(z_1,z_2)$ would be dense in the space of continuous functions on~$T^{\mathrm{st}}_j$, which is impossible since those tori are not rationally convex. \end{proof}

-The tori in the corollary {\it are\/} isotopic to $\wt T$ through totally real $2$-tori in $\C^3$.
+\begin{rem} The tori in the corollary {\it are\/} isotopic to $\wt T$ through totally real $2$-tori in $\C^3$.
 This follows by a general position argument.
-Indeed, the space of complex lines has (real) codimension~$\ge 4$ in the space of all real two-planes in $\C^n$ for $n\ge 3$ and therefore a generic isotopy of embedded surfaces in $\C^3$ is through totally real surfaces.
+Indeed, the space of complex lines has (real) codimension~$\ge 4$ in the space of all real two-planes in $\C^n$ for $n\ge 3$ and therefore a generic isotopy of embedded surfaces in $\C^3$ is through totally real surfaces. \end{rem}

 Similar examples in higher dimensions are obtained by considering product tori of the form

 and setting